-Hotels in Greece range from the luxurious and high class common on the larger Greek Islands and the southern mainland to small seasonal chalets available almost everywhere.
-In the summer tourist season, you will definitely have to book in advance or prepare to be disappointed.
-Self-catering chalets and houses are a common form of accommodation on the Greek Islands and can usually be booked on the spot.
+Hotels in Greece range from the luxurious and high-class common on the larger Greek Islands and the southern mainland to small seasonal chalets available almost everywhere.
+In the summer tourist season, you will have to book in advance or prepare to be disappointed.
+Self-catering apartments and houses are also a common form of accommodation on the Greek Islands.

 Paradosiakoi oikismoi or traditional settlements can be found throughout the country.
-These are traditional Greek hostels and most offer single, double or triple rooms or a four bedroom house depending on numbers.
-These are a little more expensive than youth hostels but the quality is generally quite a bit higher and you won’t find any dorms in these type of lodgings.
+These are traditional Greek hostels and most offer single, double, or triple rooms or a four-bedroom house depending on numbers.
+These are a little more expensive than youth hostels but the quality is generally quite a bit higher and you won’t find any dorms in these types of lodgings.

-Another good way to find accommodation in Greece is by checking hotels.com and booking.com.
-With both sites, you’ll not only find hotels, but also homestays, hostels, and other unique accommodation.
-We have discovered some great finds and have appreciated the ability to book ahead.
-You can use their advanced filtering to narrow your results by budget, location score, overall review score, and amenities.
-Many of the places on booking.com also offer free cancellation, which takes the pressure off the planning phase of your trip.
+Another good way to find accommodation in Greece is by checking booking.com.
+You’ll find hotels, homestays, hostels, and other unique accommodations.
+They have the most reviews and advanced filtering of any accommodation-booking site, so you’ll be sure to find a great place in your budget.
+Many of the places on booking.com also offer free cancellation, which takes the pressure off the planning phase of your trip to Greece.

 Useful Links for Backpacking in Greece

-- Kiwi, Skyscanner, and Opodo – Flight comparison search engines to find the cheapest flights to Greece and within the country
+- Kiwi and Skyscanner – Flight comparison search engines to find the cheapest flights to Greece and within the country

-- GetYourGuide and Viator – a collection of things to do in Greece.
+- GetYourGuide and Viator – a collection of local tours and activities in Greece.
 Also offers Skip the Line tickets for crowded attractions

-- Tiqets – Website selling entrance tickets and skip the line tickets for major attractions in Greece
+- Tiqets – Website selling entrance tickets and skip-the-line tickets for major tourist attractions in Greece

-- G Adventures – guided group backpacking tours in Greece, great for solo travellers or for those interested in a more adventurous trip to Greece which would require a guide
+- GAdventures – guided small group tours in Greece, great for solo travelers or for those interested in a more adventurous trip that would require a guide

-- HostelWorld – #1 hostel search website to find budget accommodation in Greece.
-Thousands of hostels and millions of reviews from fellow travellers
+- HostelWorld – #1 hostel search website to find accommodation while backpacking in Greece.
+Thousands of hostels and millions of reviews from fellow travelers

-- Booking.com – commonly used accommodation booking site in Greece.
-Hostels, hotels, and other unique accommodation with advanced filtering and millions of reviews
+- Booking.com – a commonly used booking site for accommodation in Greece.
+Find hostels, hotels, and other unique accommodations in Greece with advanced filtering and millions of reviews

 There you have it, the ultimate Greece backpacking guide.
 We hope you have found all the information you need for backpacking around Greece.